Disclosure: This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases at no extra cost to you.

 The Ergobaby Embrace Baby Carrier was comfortable to wear and made walks, errands, and even simple things around the house easier.

-Every baby is different, but these were the newborn essentials that truly helped us during the first three months.
+Every baby is different, but these are the newborn essentials that truly helped us during the first three months.